Yersinia pseudotuberculosis: Adhesion

-Superantigens
+Superantigen

-Certain strains of Yersinia pseudotuberculosis express a superantigenic exotoxin, YPM, or the Y. pseudotuberculosis-derived mitogen, from the chromosomal ypm gene.
-YPM specifically binds and causes the proliferation of T lymphocytes expressing the Vβ3, Vβ7, Vβ8, Vβ9, Vβ13.1, and Vβ13.2 variable regions with CD4+ T cell preference, although activation of some CD8+ T cells occurs.
-This T cell expansion can cause splenomegaly coupled with IL-2 and IL-4 overproduction.
-Since administering anti-TNF-α and anti-IFN-γ monoclonal antibodies neutralizes YPM toxicity in vivo, these cytokines are largely responsible for the damage caused indirectly by the exotoxin.
-Strains that carry the exotoxin gene are rare in Western countries, where the disease, when at all apparent, manifests itself largely with minor symptoms, whereas more than 95% of strains from Far Eastern countries contain ypm and are correlated with Izumi fever and Kawasaki disease.
+Some strains carry a family of superantigenic exotoxin known as YPM, for Y. pseudotuberculosis-derived mitogen.
+They bind to T cell receptors containing the Vβ3, Vβ7, Vβ8, Vβ9, Vβ13.1, and Vβ13.2 variable regions, causing the cells with those receptors to proliferate out of control.
+There is a CD4+ T cell preference, although activation of some CD8+ T cells occurs.
+This T cell expansion can cause splenomegaly coupled with inflammatory cytokine (e.g. IL-2 and IL-4) overproduction.
+In vitro, anti-TNF-α and anti-IFN-γ monoclonal antibodies neutralizes YPM toxicity.

-Although the superantigen poses the greatest threat to host health, all virulence factors contribute to Y. pseudotuberculosis viability in vivo and define the bacterium's pathogenic characteristics.
-Y. pseudotuberculosis can live extracellularly due to its formidable mechanisms of phagocytosis and opsonisation resistance through the expression of Yops and the type III pathway; yet, by limited pYV action, it can populate host cells, especially macrophages, intracellularly to further evade immune responses and be disseminated throughout the body.

-Function

-Yersinia pseudotuberculosis-derived mitogens (YpM) are superantigens, which are able to excessively activate T cells by binding to the T cell receptor.
-Since YpM can activate large numbers of the T cell population, this leads the release of inflammatory cytokines.
+YPM is likely responsible for the signs of immune system overactivation (rashes, arthritis, etc.) in both humans and non-human primates.

+As much as 95% of East Asian strains carry some form of YPM while almost no Western strain does; accordingly, the symptom of Y. pseudotuberculosis is mainly gastrointestinal in the West but escalates to the so-called "Far Eastern scarlet-like fever" in the east.

+The superantigen is encoded on the main chromosome.

 Structure

-Members of this family of Yersinia pseudotuberculosis mitogens adopt a sandwich structure consisting of 9 strands in two beta sheets, in a jelly roll fold topology.
-YpM molecular weight is about 14 kDa.
+YPM adopts a sandwich structure consisting of 9 strands in two beta sheets, in a jelly roll fold topology.
+The molecular weight is about 14 kDa.
 Structurally, it is unlike any other superantigen, but is remarkably similar to the tumour necrosis factor and viral capsid proteins.
 This suggests a possible evolutionary relationship.

 Subfamilies

-Some highly similar homologous variants of YPM have been characterized, including YPMa, YPMb, and YPMc.
+YPM has been divided into three families, YPMa, YPMb, YPMc.

-small non-coding RNA
+Small non-coding RNA

 Numerous bacterial small non-coding RNAs have been identified to play regulatory functions.
 Some can regulate the virulence genes.
 150 unannotated sRNAs were identified by sequencing of Y. pseudotuberculosis RNA libraries from bacteria grown at 26 °C and 37 °C, suggesting they may play a role in pathogenesis.
 By using single-molecule fluorescence in situ hybridisation smFISH technique it was shown that the number of YSR35 RNA increased 2.5 times upon temperature shift from 25 °C to 37 °C. Another study uncovered that a temperature-induced global reprogramming of central metabolic functions are likely to support intestinal colonization of the pathogen.
 Environmentally controlled regulatory RNAs coordinate control of metabolism and virulence allowing rapid adaptation and high flexibility during life-style changes.
 High-throughput RNA structure probing identified many thermoresponsive RNA structures.

+pVM82

+pVM82 is a plasmid of about 150 kbp.
+It encodes a type IV secretion system (specifically IVB) suspected to play a role in the Far Eastern scarlet-like fever.